JohnChangUK/Certificates/README.md

 # Certificates Back-End

-- Backend server fulfilling the purpose of adding, creating, updating and deleting certificates onto the Blockchain
+- Backend server fulfilling the purpose of performing CRUD operations on certificates for Verisart
 ```
 User A creates a certificate
 1. User A fills in the certificate details on the front-end and creates a certificate